Undergraduate Admission Policies

 Test Optional Application Plan: Benedictine College offers a test optional application plan.
 Select this plan on your application for admission.

 Applicants with above a 3.0 GPA will be eligible to apply as a test optional candidate.
-We will use the highest-grade point average reported on the high school transcript.
+The highest-grade point average reported on the high school transcript is used.
 Test optional candidates may be asked to interview with an Admission Officer.

 Applicants with a 2.99 or below are eligible to apply as a test optional candidate.
 In addition to the high school transcript, these candidates will be required to interview with an Admission Officer.

-If the decision of the Admission Committee is favorable, the applicant will be required to submit a $350.00 enrollment fee prior to May 1.
+Applicants admitted through either application plan will be required to submit a $350.00 enrollment fee prior to May 1 in order to enroll in classes and be placed in a residence hall.
 This fee is refundable through May 1 for fall semester applicants, and October 1 for spring semester applicants.

 Benedictine College reserves the right to rescind a favorable admission decision for any reason.